LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 Unit-Main=Channels Left, Right | Handlers MainHandler1, MainHandler2 | Filter Like-a
 ```

-Now lets specify what handlers do.<br/>
+Now let's specify what handlers do.<br/>
 We write Handler, followed by a hyphen, then the handler name.

 ```ini